 How Drilling Fluid Function In Well Logging.

 The physical and chemical properties of drilling fluid may affect the well logging program.
 As an example, a high-salt-content mud may prevent the use of a spontaneous potential (SP) tool since the salt concentration of the mud and formation may be approximately equal.
 In addition, oil muds inhibit the use of resistivity logs since the oil acts as an insulator and prevents current flow.
 The selection of an adequate suite of logs must be coordinated with the drilling fluids program to allow proper formation evaluation.

 Corrosion of Drill string, Casing, and Tubing.

 An increasing number of wells are being drilled in formations containing toxic gases such as hydrogen sulfide (H2S).
 These gases not only pose health and safety problems to personnel but also present dangers to metal components from hydrogen embrittlement, blistering, and stress cracking.
-The mud system can use additives such as scavengers to facilitate its function to remove these contaminants.
+The drilling mud system can use additives such as scavengers to facilitate its function to remove these contaminants.
 In addition, oil muds will minimize corrosion problems, although they do not necessarily reduce the health hazards.

 The Related Contamination Problems To Drilling Fluid Functions.

 The mud system must often control various types of contaminants, including toxic gases, high solids contents, hydrocarbon gases, and ionic contamination.
 Mud types commonly used in the drilling phase have varying abilities to control these contaminants.
 For example, a dispersed lignosulfonate mud has a high solids tolerance, whereas some polymer systems function poorly with even small concentrations of solids.
 Drilling environments must be evaluated when developing the well plan to allow for selecting the proper mud system to control possible contaminants.

 The Duty Of Drilling Fluids To Minimize Torque, Drag, and Pipe Sticking.